BOOK: “Trauma & Recovery”

 • to be liked & wanted by everyone, all the time

-• to be a star, be famous, be adored, worshiped
+• benefit from becoming a star, be famous, be adored, worshiped

 • improved health & appearance